LearnTeachCode/intro-javascript-class/week-6/6-2-api-group-challenge.md

   2. What shows up on the page?
 Why does it look that way?

-  3. Fix it so that the actual data appears on the page, using of one of JavaScript's built-in JSON functions.

-  4. Make one more small change so that only the joke's ID is displayed on the page (none of the other info).
+  3. Make one more small change so that only the joke's ID is displayed on the page (none of the other info).

-  5. Create another paragraph on the page, and then display the joke's ID inside *one* paragraph, and the joke itself inside *another* paragraph!
+  4. Create another paragraph on the page, and then display the joke's ID inside *one* paragraph, and the joke itself inside *another* paragraph!

 <br/>
 <hr/>